 This photograph of Mt.
 Kazbek was taken from the International Space Station on August 13, 2002.
 The astronauts and cosmonauts took the photograph at the request of the Russian URAGAN Project, which is studying changes in the world’s glaciers in response to global climate change.
 Although scientists have predicted the possibility of large glacial collapses as the climate warms, no one predicted that tragedy would strike the mountain village of Karmadon, a little more than a month later.

-On September 20, in the Caucasus Mountains, the collapse of a hanging glacier from the slope of Mt.
-Dzhimarai-Khokh onto the Kolka Glacier below triggered an avalanche of ice and debris that went over the Maili Glacier terminus then slid more than 15 miles (24 km).
+On September 20, a collapse of a hanging glacier from the slope of Mt.
+Dzhimarai-Khokh onto the Kolka Glacier triggered an avalanche of ice and debris that went over the Maili Glacier terminus then slid more than 15 miles (24 km).
 The avalanche buried small villages in the Russian Republic of North Ossetia, killing dozens of people.
 Where the ice stopped, the glacial debris flow dammed rivers further below.
 Several lakes formed and one of them flooded a village.
 These lakes are now threatening to burst and form debris flows.

 This photograph shows the lower part of the Kolka Glacier terminus, onto which the glacier from Mt Dzhimarai-Khokh collapsed—the mountain itself is further to the west.
 However, the Maili Glacier and its terminus, as well as the upper part of the Genaldon River valley that was filled by the debris slide, can be seen clearly in the photo.
 In this very detailed view, Karmadon is much further to the north.